shivanand143/LeetCode/Longest Substring without reapeting characters/readme.md

-# Longest Substring Without Repeating Characters (Brute Force)
+# Longest Substring Without Repeating Characters

 This project implements a brute force solution to find the **length of the longest substring without repeating characters** in a given string using Java.